silly-internet-tricks/JumpDir/ReadMe.md

    As of this version the installer will now grab a config file and download it to the jumpdir-bin called config.json. this aims to correct the above limitations form the v0.1.0-alpha release. in the config file you can set folders you would like to ignore such as third party application directories and dependencies managers such as node_modules

 Thank you for your understanding and support!

+## Contributing

+I welcome contributions to this project!
+If you have suggestions, improvements, or bug fixes, please follow these steps:

+1. Fork the repository: Click the "Fork" button at the top-right of this page.

+2. Clone your fork: Use git clone <your-fork-url> to clone your version of the repository.

+3. Create a branch: Create a new branch for your changes with git checkout -b feature-branch-name.

+4. Make your changes: Implement the changes or fix the issue you are working on.

+5. Commit your changes: Use git commit -m "Describe your changes" to commit your changes.

+6. Push to your fork: Push your changes to your fork with git push origin feature-branch-name.

+7. Create a pull request: Go to the original repository and click "New Pull Request" to submit your changes.

+Please ensure your code follows the existing style, and add tests or documentation updates as necessary.

+Thank you for contributing!